-Suffolk County Residential Real Estate Attorneys
+Suffolk County Residential Real Estate Attorney

-Experienced Lawyers to Guide You Through Your Residential Transaction
+Experienced Lawyers to Guide You Through Your Residential Transaction in Long Island

 The Law Offices of Michael Catalanotto can provide informed and personalized legal assistance on your residential real estate transaction, whether you are dealing with a buy-sell agreement or a real estate closing.
 Buying a home is an exciting new stage in your life, but it can also feel daunting and overwhelming.
-Our firm can help draft your buy-sell agreement and examine the fine print of your transaction to make sure everything meets your interests.
+Our Suffolk County law firm can help draft your buy-sell agreement and examine the fine print of your transaction to make sure everything meets your interests.
 We will work one-on-one with you every step of the way and provide the informed guidance you need to close on your new residence.

 - Purchase and sale agreements